 - Where we need to comply with a legal or regulatory obligation.

-Further information about the types of lawful basis that we will rely on to process your personal data is provided below:
+Further information about the types of lawful basis that we will rely on to process your personal data

 - Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.